Frequent Questions: Electronic Vessel Trip Reporting

 Fishermen are only required to provide the eVTR trip number which replaces the traditional paper VTR number.
-The eVTR Trip number has 14 characters and is made up from the vessel permit number, year, month, date, and hour in which the trip report was created.
+The eVTR Trip number has 14 characters and is formatted based on vessel permit number, year, month, date, and hour in which the trip report was created.
 For a representation of the 14-character format, refer to the graphic below.

-What happens when a boat comes in and doesn’t offload in 48 hours to get the weight information from a dealer?
+What happens when a boat comes in and doesn’t offload in 48 hours?
+How do I get the weight information from the dealer?

 You are submitting hail weights (estimate of catch) and not dealer weights on eVTRs.
 You do not need to wait for the exact information from your dealer(s).
 The exact weights will be submitted by the dealer(s) you sell your catch to and matched to your trip.

 What if a trip ends before fishing is started due to a breakdown, weather, etc.?

 You can submit a No Effort trip.
 For more information, see the Electronic Vessel Trip Reporting (eVTR) Instructions.